MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/on-behalf-of.md

     ![Example of the Employee sign-in button on the Sign-in page for a business partner user.](media/obo-sign-in-experience.png)

-1. On the next page, select the business buyer organization that you want to work on behalf of.
+1. On the next page, search for and select the business buyer organization that you want to work on behalf of.

     ![Example of the Select a Business Partner Organization page.](media/obo-select-business-partners-org-new.png)

-1. On the next page, select the buyer that you want to work on behalf of.
+1. On the next page, search for and select the buyer that you want to work on behalf of.

      ![Example of the Select a Business Partner User page.](media/obo-select-business-partners-users4.png).